Steelerforreel/Order-of-the-day/README.md

 - **CSS Tailwind:** A utility-first CSS framework used to design a responsive and clean user interface.
 - **Authentication:** Implemented using express-session and cookies.
 - **Heroku Deployment:** The application is deployed on Heroku with live data.

+## Installation

+1. Clone the repository.
+2. Navigate to the project's root directory in the terminal.
+3. Run `npm install` to install the required dependencies.
+4. Set up your MySQL database and update the `.env` file with your database name, username, and password.
+5. Start the application:npm start
+6. Open your browser and navigate to http://localhost:3001

+## Usage

+Once the application is installed and running, follow these steps to use "Order of the Day":

+1. Create an account or log in if you already have one.
+2. Explore the intuitive interface to schedule tasks, events, and priorities.
+3. Take advantage of the collaborative features to enhance your daily organization.
+4. Enjoy the seamless experience of managing your day efficiently.

 ## Unique and Novel Idea